n8n-io/n8n-docs/docs/te2/ephesoft-external-application.md

 ---
 title: "Ephesoft - External Application"
-description: DOC² as External Application for Ephesoft to train tables
+description: In this documentation you will find how to use DOC² as External Application for Ephesoft to easily train tables step by step.
 date: "2022-02-11"
 tags:
   - TE²